mkalten/TUIO11_PureData/README.txt

 Binaries:
 ---------
-This package includes binaries for Windows NT or later. and Mac OS X 10.5 or later as Universal binary.
+This package includes binaries for Windows NT or later. and Mac OS X 10.6 or later as Universal binary.

 Source Code:
 ------------
 The TuioClient external comes with its full source code which can be built under Windows, Mac OS X as well as all Linux or Unix flavors.
-In order to compile the external for your platform, type "make" folloed by "pd_linux", "pd_darwin" or "pd_nt" depending on your platform.
+In order to compile the external for your platform, type "make" followed by "pd_linux", "pd_darwin" or "pd_nt" depending on your platform.
 For convenience the Windows and Mac OS X binaries are included.

 License: